bektas-sari/focus_score_app/README.md

-# 📱 Focus Score App
+# 📱 Focus Score App (Flutter APP)

 A minimal and effective productivity tracker app built with Flutter.
 Users can rate their daily focus level and visualize progress with bar charts.

 ## 🎯 Purpose